By: Jill Rivera Greene, Conference Blogger

 Do you have a suggestion for how attendees might approach setting an intention for their conference experience?

 On a really basic level, you can set an intention for the conference as a whole.
 What do you want, what are you lacking?
-It could be as simple as a greater sense of health and ad832a9ef6d99a17e0e35ac7a9a2f2a1well-being.
+It could be as simple as a greater sense of health and well-being.
 If you’re a teacher or a yoga studio owner, maybe you’re hoping for inspiration, people to fill your studio, a sense of community.
 Or there might be something you’re struggling with in your life, and you’re looking for ways to balance and open up to divine healing.

 Whatever it is, you want to align your intention for your conference experience with what’s happening in your life.
 What results would you like to see?